 Use a cash-back credit card

 Don't want to pay an annual fee to use the AmEx?
 Consider using the $0 introductory annual fee for the first year, then $95-fee Chase Freedom Flex℠ card.
 With the Chase Freedom Flex℠ you are eligible to Earn a $200 Bonus after you spend $500 on purchases in your first 3 months from account opening.
+And earn 5% cash back on grocery store purchases (not including Target® or Walmart® purchases) on up to $12,000 spent in the first year.
 Your shopping at Rite-Aid will also, like the Blue Cash Preferred® Card from American Express, earn you 1% cash back on each shopping trip.
 Unlike the 6% and 3% you earn on fixed categories with the American Express, the Chase Freedom Flex℠ allows you to earn 5% cash back on rotating bonus categories.
 These categories change every quarter and range from cash back on groceries, to restaurants, to Amazon.com.

 Rite-Aid +UP Rewards